 Known as “the Copper State,” it should come as no surprise to learn about the role this metal has played in Arizona’s legacy.

-Turquoise is official state gemstone of Arizona.
 The state is world-famous for its production of this gem, with such famous examples as Sleeping Beauty turquoise, Mojave turquoise, Kingman turquoise, and much more being produced.
 Most varieties of this gem from the state are named after the mine they are sourced from, as a significant amount of variation exists between specimens.
-The importance and value of turquoise go back hundreds of years, and many Native American tribes held turquoise in high regard as a sacred gem.
+The importance and value of turquoise go back hundreds of years, and many Native American tribes hold turquoise in high regard as a sacred gem.

 Another unique stone from here is Anthill Garnet.
 As the name suggests, ants excavate the tiny jewels while burrowing their tunnels.
 Rain and other weather move the stones to the base of their mounds, where Native Americans have collected them for generations.

-Copper is the official state mineral.
-It is so important to the state, that its nickname, “the Copper State,” is based on this fact.
+Did you know that Arizona mines up to 60% of the total copper production of the United States?
+Copper is so important to the state, that its nickname, “the Copper State,” is based on this fact.
 Since the Spanish exploration of the area in the 1600’s, the quest for precious metals existed.
 While silver was long the desired find, innovative miners of the mid-1850’s began hard-rock mining ventures.
 In addition to silver, these efforts produced copper, lead, and zinc.
 In modern times, copper is the primary metal produced by the state, with hundreds of mines, smelters, and processing facilities dotting the landscape.

 Arizona State Rock